lucasjellema/company-timeline/README.md

 - **Rich Event Editor**: Comprehensive modal for adding events with support for:
   - Custom Event Types (with specific colors/icons)
   - Date Ranges (with quick "Copy Start to End" utility)
+  - **Image Support**: Add image URLs to events for rich previews in tooltips and map popups.
   - Interactive Mini-map for location picking
 - **Advanced Search & Filtering**: Filter events by keyword, type, or duration.
 The timeline semantic zoom automatically adjusts to show the context of search results.
 - **Context Menus**: Right-click on events to Edit, Delete, or Move them.
 Right-click on the Story list to Clone or Delete stories.